 - Saddling Up Again: Understanding Your Riding Anxiety

 Other Services Offered at Brave Minds Psychological Services

 Equestrian-related trauma therapy is not the only service we offer from our Scotch Plains, NJ-based therapy practice.
-Other services offered at Brave Minds include online therapy, anxiety treatment for children, child sexual abuse therapy, therapy for teens, anxiety treatment for teens, teen social phobia therapy, adult anxiety counseling, couples counseling, counseling for parents, postpartum counseling, birth trauma therapy, sexual assault counseling for adults, and food allergy therapy.
+Other services offered at Brave Minds include online therapy, anxiety treatment for children, child sexual abuse therapy, therapy for teens, anxiety treatment for teens, teen social phobia therapy, adult anxiety counseling, couples counseling, counseling for parents, postpartum counseling, birth trauma therapy, sexual assault counseling for adults, food allergy therapy, and group therapy.
 For more information, feel free to visit our blog.
 We are proud to serve the areas of Westfield, New Providence, Fanwood, Cranford, and surrounding areas.